wdelfuego/nova-calendar/docs/upgrading.md

 If everything went well, your calendar is now visible and functional running the new version.
 The 'previous month' and 'next month' buttons are now grouped together on the left side above the calendar.
 If you see that and your calendar works, the upgrade was successful.

 You can now make use of new features such as [adding event filters](/nova-calendar/event-filters.html) and [adding more calendar views](/nova-calendar/adding-more-calendar-views.html) to your application.

+It's been a lot of work to finalize this release and write the documentation, such as this Upgrade Guide.
+If you are using this package commercially and find it helpful, please consider [sponsoring](https://github.com/sponsors/wdelfuego) me to help me make time for maintaining this project and supporting the users.
+Thanks and happy calendaring ;)!

 ---